-Thomas J. Meloro is a partner in the Intellectual Property and Litigation Departments of Willkie Farr & Gallagher LLP in New York.
+Thomas J. Meloro is Chair of the Intellectual Property Department and a partner in the Litigation Department of Willkie Farr & Gallagher LLP in New York.
 Mr. Meloro focuses on litigation and adversarial matters concerning patents, trademarks, and trade secrets.
 His litigation experience has spanned across technologies and industries ranging from pharmaceuticals to telecommunications, with particular emphasis on pharmaceutical and biologic products, medical products, and consumer products.

 In his practice at Willkie and previously, Mr. Meloro has represented a variety of major life sciences and technology companies in litigation matters.
-In the pharmaceutical field, Mr. Meloro has been lead counsel in litigations involving drug products including: Dexmedetomidine (Precedex), Diclofenac (Cambia), lansoprazole (Prevacid Solutabs), cefdinir (Omnicef), minocycline (Solodyn), mixed amphetamines (Adderall XR), amlodipine besylate (Norvasc), and amoxiclav (Augmentin).
-He recently successfully represented Hospira Inc. and Orion Corp. in protecting the validity and enforceability of the patent for the active ingredient in the sedative Precedex.
+In the pharmaceutical field, Mr. Meloro has been lead counsel in litigations involving drug products including: paricalcitol (Zemplar), dexmedetomidine (Precedex), diclofenac (Cambia), clindamycin/benzoyl peroxide (Acanya), lansoprazole (Prevacid Solutabs), cefdinir (Omnicef), minocycline (Solodyn), mixed amphetamines (Adderall XR), amlodipine besylate (Norvasc), and amoxiclav (Augmentin).

 Selected Professional and Business Activities

-Mr. Meloro is President and member of the Board of Directors of the New York Intellectual Property Law Association, and a founding Executive Committee member of the Hon.
+Mr. Meloro has served as President and a member of the Board of Directors of the New York Intellectual Property Law Association, and is a founding Executive Committee member of the Hon.
 William C. Conner Inn of Court.
-He also is a member of the Association of the Bar of the City of New York and the American Bar Association.
+He also is a member of the Association of the Bar of the City of New York.